mistryamit03/Machine-Learning-Projects/Pricing Optimization for E-commerce Products/Project Outline.md

 # 🧠 Demand and Pricing Optimisation for E-commerce Products

-A full-stack data science project designed to optimise pricing strategies across multiple product categories using predictive modeling and neural networks.
+A full-stack data science project designed to optimise pricing strategies across multiple product categories using predictive modelling and neural networks.

 ---